CloseClose

 A good night's sleep is vital to your health and well-being, so make it a priority of your daily routine.
 Follow these simple tips to sleep better.

 Has the past year impacted your sleep?
-Do you have trouble falling asleep or staying asleep for more than an hour or two at a time?
-Or do you wake up after four or five hours and can't go back to dreamland?
+Do you have trouble falling or staying asleep for more than an hour or two at a time?
+Or do you wake up after four or five hours and can't return to dreamland?
 You are not alone.

-A major factor contributing to sleep deprivation is anxiety, and we are all feeling more of that.
-Whether you have had to adapt to a work-from-home routine, look for a new job, or learn how to home-school, change is stressful.
+A significant factor contributing to sleep deprivation is anxiety, and we are all feeling more of that.
+Change is stressful, whether you have had to adapt to a work-from-home routine, look for a new job, or learn how to home-school.

-2. Heart attack / stroke - Long-term high blood pressure can lead to a heart attack by causing a build-up of fat and cholesterol in the arteries, narrowing them and preventing the flow of blood and oxygen through the heart.
-The slower blood flow also affects vessels to the brain which can lead to clotting and a stroke.
+2. Heart attack/stroke—Long-term high blood pressure can lead to a heart attack by causing a build-up of fat and cholesterol in the arteries, narrowing them and preventing blood and oxygen from flowing through the heart.
+The slower blood flow also affects vessels in the brain, which can lead to clotting and stroke.

-3. Memory loss / brain function - The brain uses your "down-time" to re-boot.
-It converts your short-term memories from the day into long-term memories available for recall at a later time.
-Sleep deprivation affects your ability to solve problems, make decisions and control emotions.
-It also can wreak havoc with your balance, motor skills, and reflexes which can result in accidents and injuries.
+3. Memory loss/brain function—The brain uses your "downtime " to reboot.
+It converts your short-term memories from the day into long-term memories that can be recalled later.
+Sleep deprivation affects your ability to solve problems, make decisions, and control emotions.
+It can also wreak havoc on your balance, motor skills, and reflexes, resulting in accidents and injuries.

 6. Diabetes - A disruption in the processing of glucose and insulin makes sleeplessness a considerable risk factor for type 2 diabetes.
 If you are overweight and not sleeping well, becoming diabetic is a significant possibility.

-7. Anxiety and depression - It's a classic "chicken or the egg" situation.
-Anxiety and stress interrupts your sleep which impedes your body's ability to handle stress and causes more anxiety.
+Anxiety and depression - It's a classic "chicken or the egg" situation.
+Anxiety and stress interrupt your sleep, which impedes your body's ability to handle stress and causes more anxiety.
 Similarly, an irregular sleeping pattern is a common symptom of depression.
 Which came first is hard to say.

 How do you break the cycle of sleep deprivation?
-The good news is there are many simple things you can do to get back on track in a fairly short time.
+You can do many simple things to get back on track in a reasonably short time.

-1. Set consistent bed time and wake time - Humans are creatures of habit, and setting a sleep schedule will train your body to be ready for sweet dreams.
+1. Set a consistent bedtime and wake time - Humans are creatures of habit, and a sleep schedule will train your body to be ready for sweet dreams.

-2. Reduce or eliminate nicotine, caffeine, alcohol, and sugar - And don't eat or drink right before going to bed.
+2. Reduce or eliminate nicotine, caffeine, alcohol, and sugar - Don't eat or drink right before bed.
 Drinking will cause frequent trips to the bathroom, and eating will set the digestive system in motion and exacerbate heartburn.

-3. Get regular physical activity - Simply walking around your neighborhood or making several trips up and down the stairs in your home will not only help you sleep better, it will improve your mood, too.
+3. Get regular physical activity.
+Simply walking around your neighborhood or making several trips up and down the stairs in your home will help you sleep better and improve your mood.

-5. Meditate or do deep breathing exercises - Having quiet time right before going to bed will allow you to relax and disconnect from your day, preparing your body for rest.
+5. Meditate or do deep breathing exercises - Having quiet time right before bed will allow you to relax and disconnect from your day, preparing your body for rest.

-6. Consider sleep supplements - Many adults turn to over-the-counter supplements for short-term relief.
-Talk to your doctor or pharmacist about what options are right for you, especially if you are on medication.
+6. Consider sleep supplements - Many adults take over-the-counter supplements for short-term relief.
+Talk to your doctor or pharmacist about your options, especially if you are on medication.
 Make sure whatever sleep aid you choose comes from a reputable healthcare company.

 7. Turn off!
 Before you turn off the lights, also turn off computers, tablets, phones, and TVs.
 Limit activities in bed to sex and sleep.

-A good night's sleep is vital to your health and well-being, so make it a priority of your daily routine.
-If your sleep deprivation becomes chronic, see your doctor as this could be a symptom of a medical condition that requires attention.
+A good night's sleep is vital to your health and well-being, so make it a priority in your daily routine.
+If your sleep deprivation becomes chronic, see your doctor, as this could be a symptom of a medical condition that requires attention.

 Leave a comment